EXTERNSHIPS/PRO-BONO

 I. Goals & Overview

 The Externship Program is designed to provide students with an opportunity to gain practical legal experience as part of their legal education.
-Two general types of externships are available at the College of Law: Public Service Externships (part-time) and Federal Judicial/Federal Agency Externships (full-time).
+Two general types of externships are available at the College of Law: Public Service Externships (part-time) and Full-Time (13-credit) Externships with a federal judge, a federal agency, or the West Virginia Supreme Court of Appeals.
 The overarching goals of the Externship program are consistent with and are designed to serve the goals articulated in the mission statement of the College of Law: “Preparing 21st century lawyers and leaders to serve the public, [and] government, . . . —both locally and globally—while focusing on justice, ethics, professionalism, and service in a diverse, vibrant and respectful community.”

 To that end, the Externship Program offers the opportunity to incorporate practice experience with discussion, critical thinking, reflection, and analysis.
 The purpose of the program is to help students in the following ways: